What is a cervical biopsy?

 Your doctor will then insert a speculum (a medical instrument) into the vagina to keep the canal open during the procedure.
 The cervix is first washed with a solution of vinegar and water.
 This cleansing process may burn a bit, but it shouldn’t be painful.
 The cervix may also be swabbed with iodine.
-This is called a Schiller test, and it’s used to help your doctor identify any abnormal tissues.
+This is called Schiller’s test, and it’s used to help your doctor identify any abnormal tissues.

 Punch biopsies are outpatient procedures, which means you can go home right after the surgery.
 Other procedures may require you to remain in the hospital overnight.